 The chain guard is completely enclosed!
 Say goodbye to grease and grime, along with dirt and rust filled chains.
 This also keeps young fingers out of areas that might bring some tears.
 With this design (on the smaller bikes) there is a small amount of associated noise.
 I don’t mind it, as it’s minimal.

-Things like the steering limiter just make sense.
+Things like the steering limiter just make sense on a balance bike.
 It’s designed to stabilize steering and prevent overturning and falls.
 You’ll see it in the image above, attached to the fork and the frame.
 Brilliant!

 Remember how cool it was to get handbrakes as a kid?
 I remember manually adding them to my pedal-braking dirt bike.
 They come standard on WOOM.
 Not only are they designed to fit very small hands, but WOOM colors the right one green to encourage safe braking vs your child launching themselves into cyber space.
 Bravo!